MNF/SqlStreamStore.Docs/source/index.rst

  - JSON only message and metadatada payloads.
 Actually, technically, string only.
    Feedback from NEventStore time has shown most people used JSON serializer and when they didn't, they regret not being able to splunk the DB using off-the-shelf database management tools.
-Other serialization formats brought questionable value when used with an RDMBS.
+Other serialization formats bring questionable value when used with an RDMBS.
  - No object serialization in API.
 This is to encourage consideration of weak typing / serialization and different approaches to event / message / stream